ModelEarth/community/resources/censusreporter/README.md

 > pip install -r requirements.txt

+The following no longer occured since "python3 -m pip install --user --upgrade pip" was run first above.
 You are using pip version 19.0.3, however version 20.0.2 is available.
 You should consider upgrading via the 'pip install --upgrade pip' command.
 > pip install --upgrade pip

+add2virtualenv is part of virtualenvwrapper. virtualenvwrapper.sh resides at env/bin

 > pip install add2virtualenv

+Resulted in:
+ERROR: Could not find a version that satisfies the requirement add2virtualenv (from versions: none)
+ERROR: No matching distribution found for add2virtualenv

+Guessing from the following:https://vicpimakers.ca/links/python-links/setting-up-python-projects-with-virtual-environments/ Added to .bash_profile source /usr/local/bin/virtualenvwrapper.sh

 > add2virtualenv ./censusreporter